pleasenoban/prouzr/README.md

+# instructions
-# install dependancies
+* install dependancies using
 ```bash
 npm install
 ```
-# download nwjs (nwjs.io) for your os and extract it into the main folder
+* download [nwjs](https://nwjs.io/) for your os and extract it into the main folder
-# run start command
+* run start command
 ```bash
 npm run start-lnx # linux
 npm run start-win # windows